 Several clients do not have access to sign and return signed telehealth consent.
-The revised guidelines received Saturday states, to explicitly "document" consent for non-HIPAA compliant sources.
+The revised guidelines received Saturday states, to explicitly "document" consent for Non-HIPAA compliant sources.
 Is the guideline referring to the clinician documenting the explicit understanding in the EMR that they have discussed and reviewed this with clients, or is the guideline indicating an additional signed consent form completed by patient for this format?

-Clarification is contained in the Follow-up Guidance on Telehealth Services issued by BHA on March 24, 2020.
+Clarification is contained in the Guidance Clarification issued by BHA on March 24, 2020.
+It can be found on the BHA homepage.